MaoKuangHsin/MaoKuangHsin.github.io/README.md

 This repository contains the source code for my personal website: [Cindy's Website](https://maokuanghsin.github.io/)

 The site showcases my projects, skills, blog posts, and ways to get in touch with me.
-It is built with basic web development technologies and is continuously updated as I grow.
+It is built with basic web development technologies and is continuously updated.

 ---